Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Bearcats have been favored by 22.5 points or more five times this season and have covered the spread in two of them.

-- Cincinnati's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Cincinnati's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

 - This year, the Bearcats put up nine more points per game (39.9) than the Golden Hurricane give up (30.9).

-- In games that Cincinnati churns out more than 396 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Cincinnati churns out more than 396 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Bearcats have 10 turnovers this season, equal to the number of takeaways for the Golden Hurricane.